 Employees of Department of Commerce Contractors, Subcontractors, Grantees, or Subgrantees or Personal Services Contractors

-41 U.S.C. § 4712, it is illegal for employees of federal contractors, subcontractors, grantees, subgrantees, or personal services contractors to be discharged, demoted, or otherwise discriminated against for making a protected whistleblower disclosure.
+it is illegal for employees of federal contractors, subcontractors, grantees, subgrantees, or personal services contractors to be discharged, demoted, or otherwise discriminated against for making a protected whistleblower disclosure.
 The DOC OIG has jurisdiction to investigate allegations of whistleblower reprisal against employees of DOC contractors, subcontractors, grantees, subgrantees, or personal service contractors.
-For more information about whistleblower protections for such employees, please consult the informational
+For more information about whistleblower protections for such employees, please consult the informational flyer

 Whistleblower Protection Agency Certification

-The U.S. Office of Special Counsel (OSC) certified the OIG to conduct training and promotion of the provisions of the Civil Service Reform Act of 1978,
+The U.S. Office of Special Counsel (OSC) certifies the OIG to conduct training and promotion of the provisions of the Civil Service Reform Act of 1978,

 Pub.
 L. No. 112-119, 126 Stat.
 1465, and other related laws.
 In 1994, Congress responded to reports of widespread ignorance in the federal workforce concerning employees' right to be free from prohibited personnel practices, especially retaliation for whistleblowing, by enacting

 5 U.S.C. § 2302(c).
-That provision charges "[t]he head of each agency" with responsibility for "ensuring (in consultation with the Office of Special Counsel) that agency employees are informed of the rights and remedies available to them" under the prohibited personnel practice and whistleblower retaliation protection provisions of Title 5.
+That provision charges "[t]he head of each agency" with responsibility for "ensuring (in consultation with the Office of Special Counsel) that agency employees are informed of the rights and remedies available to them" under the prohibited personnel practice and whistleblower retaliation protection provisions of Title 5 of the United States code.
 OSC's

 Section 2302(c) Certification Program allows federal agencies to meet the statutory obligation to inform their workforces about the rights and remedies available to them under the Whistleblower Protection Act and related civil service laws.
 Under OSC's Section 2302(c) Certification Program, OSC will certify an agency's compliance with